Valentino Rossi: Personal life

 After leaving the family home in Tavullia, he moved to Milan, before taking up residency in London, England during his period with Honda.
 During this time he acquired a villa in Ibiza which he still owns, and following the tax case returned to his main residence to live close to his family in Italy.
 Rossi is a practising Catholic.

 Though Tavullia falls in the Marche region on the border with Emilia-Romagna, Rossi has been known to identify also with the historical region of Romagna.
 In June 2017, at an inauguration of a swimming pool in Pesaro, the provincial capital, Giovanni Malagò, President of the Italian National Olympic Committee, was booed for saying that Rossi was "a little here [Marche] and a little there [Romagna]".

 In 2002, Rossi received threats from an Italian-Spanish anarchist movement, which in those days sent parcel bombs to people it considered targets in either of the two countries.
 The anarchists considered Rossi "guilty" because at the time he rode for Honda's MotoGP factory team, it had been sponsored by the oil company Repsol since 1994 (for which he filmed a commercial in Spain), with their logo displayed on both the motorcycle and on his race suits.

 On 31 May 2005 he received an honorary degree in Communications and Advertising for Organizations.
 In March 2010, the Italian Foreign Minister Franco Frattini delivered to Rossi the first Winning Italy Award for his contribution to the promotion of Italy's image in the world.

 Rossi has a maternal half-brother, Luca Marini, 2020 Moto2 season runner-up who was racing for the Sky Racing Team by VR46.
 In 2021, Marini moved to the MotoGP class joining the Esponsorama team using the Sky VR46 livery on his bike, before moving over to Rossi's VR46 Racing Team for the 2022 season.

 On 4 March 2022, he had a daughter with his partner, Francesca Sofia Novello.
-Valentino Rossi's first child is a daughter named Giulietta Rossi.
+She is named Giulietta Rossi.
 In July 2024, Valentino Rossi announced his partner was pregnant with his second child, another daughter.
-In 4 January 2025, Valentino Rossi and Francesca Sofia Novello welcomed the birth of their second child, a daughter named Gabriella Rossi.
+On 4 January 2025, they welcomed the birth of their second child, a daughter named Gabriella Rossi.

 Rossi enjoys a wide variety of music genres.
 He is said to be a fan of The Prodigy, Rage Against the Machine, Bob Marley, and more soft rock bands.
 Since childhood he has had a hobby of riding bicycles, including BMX.